Pedestrian Deaths in Los Angeles Up 25%

 Victims have the right to fight back—regardless of whatever criminal penalties are levied against at fault drivers.
 California law explicitly makes at fault parties financially liable for injuries caused by negligence, carelessness, recklessness, or distracted driving.
 That means that victims who have suffered serious injuries in an auto collision can take these at fault parties (and their insurance companies) to court seeking compensation for their medical expenses, lost wages, and more.
 If the driver doesn’t carry the right insurance, you can seek compensation from your own insurance, but that’s obviously not ideal.

-Get in touch with the personal injury lawyers at Sally Morin Law today.
+Get in touch with the personal injury lawyers at Sally Morin Personal Injury Lawyers today.

 If you have experienced a serious pedestrian accident in Los Angeles get a FREE online case evaluation NOW to see if we can help.
 Or, call us at (323) 283-8211 to speak to a Los Angeles pedestrian accident attorney.